 The immunosuppressive drugs most commonly used to treat aplastic anemia are antithymocyte globulin (ATG) or antilymphocyte globulin (ALG), in combination with cyclosporine.

 ATG is developed by injecting a horse or rabbit with human white blood cells, causing the animal's immune system to make antibodies that can be collected and purified into a serum called horse ATG (h-atg) or rabbit ATG (r-atg).
-Study results announced in December 2010 1 2 3 4 showed that horse ATG given as a first treatment for SAA has a statistical edge over rabbit ATG in producing a response.
+Studies show that horse ATG given as a first treatment for SAA has a statistical edge over rabbit ATG in producing a response.
 ATG treatment can be given more than once if there is no response or if the patient relapses.
 Researchers continue to study the horse-vs.-rabbit choice for repeated ATG.

 The proteins or hormones called growth factors are normal body products that stimulate the production of blood cells.
 Although most people with aplastic anemia already have unusually high levels of growth factors in their blood, very high medicinal doses can sometimes help the bone marrow work better.

-- G-CSF (granulocyte colony-stimulating factor) like filgrastim (trade names include Neupogen) can boost white blood cell counts.
+- G-CSF (granulocyte colony-stimulating factor) like filgrastim (U.S. trade names include Neupogen) can boost white blood cell counts.

-- GM-CSF (granulocyte macrophage colony-stimulating factor) like sargramostim (trade names include Leukine) can also boost white blood cell counts.
+- GM-CSF (granulocyte macrophage colony-stimulating factor) like sargramostim (U.S. trade names include Leukine) can also boost white blood cell counts.

 It is important to remember that growth factors may help damaged bone marrow to work better but they do not cure aplastic anemia.
 Growth factors help support the patient by increasing blood counts until other treatments have a chance to reverse the processes causing the marrow damage.